Shantadurga Kalangutkarin Temple: Deity

 The temple is dedicated to Shantadurga, the goddess who mediated between the gods Vishnu and Shiva.
 The deity is also called 'Santeri' colloquially.
 Local legends tell of a battle between Shiva and Vishnu.
 The battle was so fierce that the god Brahma prayed to Parvati to intervene, which she did in the form of Shantadurga.
 Shantadurga placed Vishnu on her right hand and Shiva on her left hand and settled the fight.

 The deity of Shantadurga is shown as holding two serpents, one in each hand, representing Vishnu and Shiva.
 She is then said have gone to Kalangut, a village in Bardez Taluka.
 The main idol in the sanctum sanctorum is more than 800 years old and is in the form of lingam.

 Devotees

 The deity is believed to be patron deity of 96 Kulee Maratha, Kalavants, Bhandari, and Rajapur Saraswat Brahmins community spread all over India.
-Familiar surnames of the devotees are Sawant, Gad Desai, Naik, Kalangutkar, Kangutkar, Kalgutkar, Karangutkar, Kandolkar, Desai, Gawas, Vernekar, etc. The Sawant family are spread in Assagao, Oxelbag,Guirim and Mapusa; while Gad Desai are spread in Camurlim, Assagao, Keri, Morjim.
+Familiar surnames of the devotees are Sawant, Gad Desai, Naik, Kalangutkar, Kangutkar, Kalgutkar, Karangutkar, Kandolkar, Desai, Gawas, Vernekar, Tivrekar etc. The Sawant family are spread in Assagao, Oxelbag,Guirim and Mapusa; while Gad Desai are spread in Camurlim, Assagao, Keri, Morjim.
 The Desai are settled in a small village called Pirna of Desai Wada, Pirna Bardez, Goa.